Preah Vihear: Modern history and ownership dispute

-ICJ's judgement
+ICJ judgment

-On 15 June 1962, the court ruled 9 to 3 that the temple belonged to Cambodia and Thailand was obliged to withdraw all stationed troops there and, by a vote of 7 to 5, that Thailand must return any antiquities such as sculptures that it had removed from the temple.
+On 15 June 1962, the ICJ ruled 9 to 3 that the temple belonged to Cambodia, that Thailand was obliged to withdraw all troops stationed there and, by a vote of 7 to 5, that Thailand must return any antiquities such as sculptures that it had removed from the temple.
 The Annex I map did not bind both parties because it was not the work of the Mixed Commission per the treaty.
-However, both parties adopted the map and the demarcation line in it, therefore had a binding character.
+However, both parties adopted the map, and the demarcation line in it therefore had a binding character.
 In its decision, the court noted that in over the five decades after the map was drawn, the Siamese/Thai authorities had not objected in various international forums to its depiction of the temple's location.
-Nor did they object when a French colonial official received the Siamese scholar and government figure Prince Damrong at the temple in 1930 (possibly before the Thais realised the map was wrong).
+Nor did they object when a French colonial official received the Siamese scholar and government figure Prince Damrong at the temple in 1930.
 Under the legal principle Qui tacet consentire videtur si loqui debuisset ac potuisset ("he who is silent is taken to agree"), the court ruled that Thailand had accepted and benefited from other parts of the border treaty.
-With these and other acts, it said, Thailand had accepted the map and therefore Cambodia was the owner of the temple.
+With these and other acts, it said, Thailand had accepted the map, and therefore Cambodia was the owner of the temple.

+Two of the dissenting judges expressly remarked on the lack of evidence of specific conduct by Thailand that somehow indicated Cambodian sovereignty.
+Judge Moreno Quintana noted that "[t]here has been no conclusive evidence showing any tacit recognition by Thailand of the alleged Cambodian sovereignty over the area in question.
+It is the facts, clear facts, which must be taken into account.
+Judge Wellington Koo wrote that "[i]n the present case I have examined the evidence and found no statement or declaration of any kind by Siam or Thailand which recognizes, or can be considered to recognize, Cambodia's title to sovereignty over the Temple area.
+As to conduct, far from implying any acceptance of the Annex I map, she has consistently indicated a belief on her part throughout the past decades that the area in question continues to belong to her own sovereignty."